 Epidermolysis bullosa (EB).
 People with EB have skin that is so fragile that it tears or blisters as a result of a minor bump, stumble, or even friction from clothing.
 Some forms of EB may involve the digestive tract, the respiratory tract, the muscles, or the bladder.
 Caused by defects of several proteins in the skin, EB is usually evident at birth.

 Marfan syndrome.
 Marfan syndrome affects the bones, ligaments, eyes, heart, and blood vessels.
 People with Marfan syndrome tend to be tall and have extremely long bones and thin "spider-like" fingers and toes.
 Other problems may include eye problems due to abnormal placement of the eye lens and enlargement of the aorta (the largest artery in the body), which can lead to a fatal rupture.
 Marfan syndrome is caused by mutations in the gene that regulates the structure of a protein called fibrillin-1.

 Osteogenesis imperfecta.
 Osteogenesis imperfecta is a condition of brittle bones, low muscle mass, and lax joints and ligaments.
 There are several types of this condition.
 Specific symptoms depend on the specific type and may include:

 Blue or gray tint to the whites of the eyes

 Teeth that break easily

 The disease occurs when a mutation in two genes responsible for type 1 collagen reduces the amount or quality of the protein.
 Type 1 collagen is important to the structure of bone and skin.

-For other forms of connective tissue disease the cause is not known.
-In some cases, researchers believe they may be triggered by something in the environment of people who may be genetically susceptible.
-In these diseases, the body's normally protective immune system produces antibodies that attack the body's own tissues.
+For other forms of connective tissue disease, the cause is not known.
+In some cases, researchers believe the disorder may be triggered by something in the environment of people who may be genetically susceptible.
+In these diseases, the body's normally protective immune system produces antibodies that target the body's own tissues for attack.